Steph00L/MultiSensorCourse/README.md

-# MultiSensorCourse
+# GitStudyProject
-A study record of a course from Deep Blue College.
-It will be updated in the near future.
+A project that includes basic skills of Git.